davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 ├── pattern-3.scss
 ├── ...
 └── pattern-n.scss
 ```

+Each individual `[pattern].scss` file also imports the `definitions` partial so it has access to all the necessary shared knowledge of the design system as distilled into the variables and various mixins.

 With an eye on delivery over HTTP/2, we ensured that we could produce individual pattern-level css files as well as one main style file for traditional HTTP/1.1 delivery.